andreitz31/api-beercatalog/README.md

 ## Features

+ ### Users CRUD
- Users CRUD - Creating / updating / getting / deleting / listing users ( ROLE_ADMIN needed )
+ Creating / updating / getting / deleting / listing users ( ROLE_ADMIN needed ).
+If the user is a producer, the name of the user should be equal with the name of the producer.

+ ### Producers CRUD
- Producers CRUD - Creating / updating / deleting ( ROLE_ADMIN needed ) and the retrieval of information is for general use Beers CRUD - Creating/updating ( ROLE_PRODUCER needed ).
-Each producer can add and update only his beers
+ Creating / updating / deleting ( ROLE_ADMIN needed ) and the retrieval of information is for general use

+ ### Beers CRUD
+ Creating/updating ( ROLE_PRODUCER needed ).
+Each producer can add and update only his beers.
+Endpoint the lists beer sorted alphabetically.
+ Endpoints for listing beers by type and by producer.

 ## Installation